jaredly/reason_async/Readme.md

 ## Installation / setup

+NOTE: You currently need to be using `bsb-native` in your project in order for weird bugs not to happen on recompilation.
+You'll want `"bs-platform": "git+https://github.com/bsansouci/bsb-native"` in your package.json.

 - `yarn add reason_async` (or npm)
 - add `reason_async` to your bs-dependencies in `bsconfig.json`
 - add `reason_async` to your `ppx-flags` in `bsconfig.json`